CNRFisheries/Survey_gap/README.md

 library(sqldf)

 # Set inputs in "Workflow_Surveygaps.R"
--line 3: Feature selection = FALSE/TRUE: if FALSE MaxEnt run on all environmental variables.
+-line 3: Feature selection = FALSE/TRUE: if FALSE MaxEnt runs on all environmental variables.
-                                         if TRUE MaxEnt select only the variables with a certain level of importance from the first run performig a second run only on these variables
+                                         if TRUE MaxEnt select only the variables with a certain level of importance from the first run performingg a second run only on these variables

--line 4: generate vector with the name of the species to compute.
-The names of the species have to be the same of the name of the files in the folder "data"
+-line 4: generate a vector with the name of the species to compute.
+The terms of the species have to be the same as the name of the files in the folder "data"
          e.g.: folder= "data/Solea_solea.csv"
 		       vector= species<-c("Solea_solea","Sepia_officinalis", "Melicertus_keraturus", "Squilla_mantis", "Pecten_jacobeus")